GuardDuty RDS Protection - Amazon GuardDuty

 GuardDuty RDS Protection

 RDS Protection in Amazon GuardDuty analyzes and profiles RDS login activity for potential access threats to your Amazon Aurora databases (Amazon Aurora MySQL-Compatible Edition and Aurora PostgreSQL-Compatible Edition) and Amazon RDS for PostgreSQL.
-This feature allows you to identify potentially suspicious login behavior.

 RDS Protection doesn't require additional infrastructure; it is designed so as not to affect the performance of your database instances.

-When RDS Protection detects a potentially suspicious or anomalous login attempt that indicates a threat to your database, GuardDuty generates a new finding with details about the potentially compromised database.
+When RDS Protection detects a potentially suspicious or anomalous login attempt, GuardDuty generates one or more RDS Protection finding types with details about the potentially compromised database.

-Supported Amazon Aurora and Amazon RDS databases
+Supported Amazon Aurora, Amazon RDS, and Aurora Limitless databases

 Amazon Aurora and Amazon RDS DB engine Supported engine versions